-If you have color-treated hair…try the L’Oréal Paris Elvive Color Vibrancy Repair and Protect Balm, a luxurious mask that will give your hair intensive, post-color care by smoothing and protecting your color-treated hair.
+If you have color-treated hair…try the L’Oréal Paris Elvive Color Vibrancy Repair and Protect Balm, a luxurious mask that will give your hair intensive, post-color care by smoothing and protecting your strands.
 Apply the mask after shampooing, leave it on for up to five minutes, then rinse out!
-You can use this mask one to two times per week, in place of conditioner.
+You can use this mask one to two times per week in place of conditioner.

 If you have damaged hair…try the L’Oréal Paris Elvive Total Repair Extreme Emergency Recovery Mask.
 This rinse-out, rich healing hair mask repairs the hair fiber of extremely damaged, sensitized hair in need of urgent recovery.
-The luxurious formula conditions and instantly penetrates the fibers, reinforcing and deeply renewing broken fibers of damaged hair for healthy-looking hair.
+The luxurious formula conditions and instantly penetrates, reinforcing and deeply renewing broken fibers of damaged hair for healthy-looking results.
 Use this hair mask for damaged hair weekly, applying after shampooing for three to five minutes before rinsing.

 Next: 10 Ways to Stop Hair Breakage